antmicro/ecos-mars-zx3/README.rst

 --------------------------

 The boot image is the file which is used to program the Flash memory on the Mars ZX3 module.
 The boot image contains the FSBL (First Stage Bootloader), the SLCR configuration data for the Zynq EPP, the bitstream for the PL and the user application or the Second Stage Bootloader.
 Only the FSBL is required to create the boot image.
 Other components are optional.
 The boot image file is built with the ``bootgen`` tool from the Xilinx Design Suite.
-To create the image, a simple text file in the :file:`.bif` format, containing a list of files used in the process, is needed.
-An example :file:`.bif` file is presented below:
+To create the image, a simple text file in the ``.bif`` format, containing a list of files used in the process, is needed.
+An example ``.bif`` file is presented below:

 .. code-block:: c